mantoniou/Get-CleanData/README.md

 - 'CodeBook.md': Includes all information about the variables used, all the appropriate info for the data transformations in order to get the clean dataset.

 - 'run_analysis.R': This is the code to reproduce the data cleansing and transformation.
+Just run the script on your local machine

 Notes: